CVVisualPSETeam/CVVisual/doc/introduction-tut.md

 Open the debug window by putting one of the functions from the [CVVisual API](/api) into your code.
 In this example, we want to debug a call to 'dilate' (line.1) so we use debug_dilate.
 ###Example: Code
-src, dest and the structuring element elem are of type cv::Mat (see the OpenCV doc on [dilate()](http://docs.opencv.org/modules/imgproc/doc/filtering.html#dilate)); CVVISUAL_LOCATION and filename are char arrays.
+src, dest and the structuring element elem are of type cv::Mat (see the OpenCV doc on [dilate()](http://docs.opencv.org/modules/imgproc/doc/filtering.html#dilate));
+CVVISUAL\_LOCATION is a special macro that inserts the location of the code and description and view can be either string-literals or std::strings.
+The later three are all optional.

 	0 #include <filter.hpp>
 	1 cv::dilate(src, dest, elem);
-	2 cvv::debugFilter(src, dest, CVVISUAL_LOCATION, filename);
+	2 cvv::debugFilter(src, dest, CVVISUAL_LOCATION, description, view);

 When executing the code, the debug_dilate function will open the window and halt the execution.
 ##The Overview Tab
 ![](../images_tut/dilate_overview.png)